own3d/extension-boilerplate/README.md

 ![Extension Example](extensions-example.png)

-This template should help get you started developing with Vue 3 in Vite with our Extension Helper.
+This template should help get you started developing with Vue 3 in Vite with our OWN3D SDK.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

-## Extension Helper
+## OWN3D SDK

-The Extension Helper is a small library that helps you to create extensions for OWN3D.
+The OWN3D SDK is a small library that helps you to create extensions for OWN3D.
 It provides a set of helper functions and a set of OWN3D API functions that you can use in your extensions.

 ## Hosted Example